tuxtof/SE-Training-Automation-Calm/lab4/calm_workshop_lab4_marketplace.rst

 Lab Overview
 ************

-In this lab participants will learn how to manage NuCalm Blueprints within the NuCalm Marketplace.
-After this lab participants should know how to navigate and manage the Marketplace, publish blueprints to the market, deploy and/or clone blueprints from the marketplace.
+In this lab we will learn how to manage NuCalm Blueprints within the NuCalm Marketplace.
+After this lab we should know how to navigate and manage the Marketplace, publish blueprints to the market, deploy and/or clone blueprints from the marketplace.

 **Part 1: Accessing and Navigating Calm**